 The FSH blood test results will come back as a level of FSH in the blood in milli-international units per milliliter (mlU/ML).
 To understand your FSH test result, remember that generally, a lower number is better—meaning the lower the FSH, the greater the ovarian reserve.

-Here’s a general guide to what FSH levels can mean in fertility testing:
+Here’s a general guide to what FSH levels can mean:

 - Below 10 mIU/ML is considered normal.

 - 10-15 mIU/ML is a “gray area,” says Dr. Richlin.